Mega Shark Versus Crocosaurus

-Mega Shark Versus Crocosaurus is a monster disaster film by The Asylum, released on December 21, 2010, in the United States.
+Mega Shark Versus Crocosaurus is a 2010 disaster horror film by The Asylum, released on December 21, 2010, in the United States.
 The film stars Jaleel White, Gary Stretch, Robert Picardo, Dylan Vox, Hannah Cowley and Sarah Lieving.

 The film is a sequel to the 2009 film Mega Shark Versus Giant Octopus and is the second installment in the Mega Shark series of films, but contains little of the original cast from that film.

 Plot

 Deep in the Democratic Republic of the Congo, an illegal diamond mining operation awakens a giant 150 foot prehistoric crocodile.
 Meanwhile, on the Atlantic Ocean, the US Navy warship USS Gibson is attacked and sunk by the megalodon that ended up surviving suffocation by the octopus in the first film.
 Lt.
 Terry McCormick who was experimenting with a sonic shark-repelling device, is the sole survivor of the attack.
-Back in DR Congo, an English hunter named Nigel Putnam successfully captures the giant crocodile when it attempts to eat him, but he injects his tranquilizer darts into its mouth.
+Back in DR Congo, an English hunter named Nigel Putnam is hired by a representative of the mining company, the rich businesswoman Legatt, they travel to the site of the attack, however the crocodile devours Legatt whole but he successfully captures the giant crocodile when it attempts to eat him, but he injects his tranquilizer darts into its mouth.
 He then has the crocodile delivered to a shipping yard for his friends to load it on a cargo ship.

 In Los Angeles, California, McCormick is being interrogated by the National Oceanic and Atmospheric Administration Special Agent Hutchinson for the USS Gibson incident.
 He feels responsible for the sinking, suggesting that his sonic device lured in the megalodon.
 Because of this, he offers to help Hutchinson hunt down the megalodon with his invention.
 Meanwhile, a cargo ship is carrying the tranquilized crocodile on the Atlantic Ocean 400 miles south of Florida.
 It is revealed that the ship is also carrying the crocodile's eggs.
 Then, without warning, the ship is attacked by the megalodon, waking up the crocodile from its sleep.
 Putnam and his partner Jean jump overboard before the ship is destroyed in the ensuing battle.